digilar/docker/README.md

 const aws = require('aws-sdk');
 const s3 = new aws.S3({
 	// The .trim() is just an extra precaution to make sure we never get any line feeds etc when reading secrets
+	// NOTE!!!
+If we use the VPC bucket policy strategy decribed in the first option below these are not needed
 	accessKeyId: fs.readFile('/run/secrets/aws_access_key_id’, 'utf8').trim(),
 	secretAccessKey:fs.readFile('/run/secrets/aws_secret_access_key’, 'utf8').trim()
 });